-Some examples that describe the mechanics of IP packet encapsulation and fragmentation and two scenarios that show the interaction of PMTUD and packets that traverse example networks are detailed in this section.
+Some examples that describe the mechanics of IPv4 packet encapsulation and fragmentation and two scenarios that show the interaction of PMTUD and packets that traverse example networks are detailed in this section.

 The first example shows what happens to a packet when the router (at the tunnel source) acts in the role of forwarding router.
 Remember that to process PMTUD, the router needs to check the DF bit and packet size of the original data packet and take appropriate action.
 This examples uses GRE encapsulation for the tunnel.
 As can be seen, GRE does fragmentation before encapsulation.
 Later examples show scenarios in which fragmentation is done after encapsulation.

 In Example 1, the DF bit is not set (DF = 0) and the GRE tunnel IPv4 MTU is 1476 (1500 - 24).

 1. The forwarding router (at the tunnel source) receives a 1500-byte datagram with the DF bit clear (DF = 0) from the sending host.
 This datagram is composed of a 20-byte IP header plus a 1480 byte TCP payload.

 2. Because the packet is too large for the IPv4 MTU after the GRE overhead (24 bytes) is added, the forwarding router breaks the datagram into two fragments of 1476 (20 bytes IPv4 header + 1456 bytes IPv4 payload) and 44 bytes (20 bytes of IPv4 header + 24 bytes of IPv4 payload) so after the GRE encapsulation is added, the packet will not be larger than the outgoing physical interface MTU.